sriramgkn/sriramgkn.github.io/about.md

 I am a grad student with [Perimeter Institute](https://perimeterinstitute.ca), [IQC](https://uwaterloo.ca/institute-for-quantum-computing/), and [UWaterloo](https://uwaterloo.ca) in Canada.
 Earlier, I got an undergrad degree in Engineering Physics from [IIT Madras](https://www.iitm.ac.in/), India.

-I am currently interested in bridging [quantum information science](https://en.wikipedia.org/wiki/Quantum_information_science) with [statistical learning theory](https://en.wikipedia.org/wiki/Statistical_learning_theory).
-I like to view research from a basic mathematical lens rooted in geometry & computation.
-When away from a computer screen, I like playing sports and exploring the natural outdoor world around us.
+I am currently interested in bridging [quantum information science](https://en.wikipedia.org/wiki/Quantum_information_science) and [statistical inference](https://en.wikipedia.org/wiki/Statistical_inference).
+Besides quantum info, I've enjoyed some specialized learnings in applied math, electromagnetics, and device physics.
+When away from a PC screen, I like exploring local communities and nature preserves.

 If you like discussing quantum computing, physics, economics, or math generally, do not hesitate to reach out at: [sriramgk98@gmail.com](mailto:sriramgk98@gmail.com)